awetg/opendata-assignment/README.md

 ## Project Setup

+### Test

+- Backend covers a test of unhandled api and integraiont test for `/api/events/` by runnig backend and mongo db on docker container
+- Frontend test covered for some components

 ### Deployment

 On each successfull test and build pipeline code will be deployed to remote server using this [appleboy/ssh-action](https://github.com/appleboy/ssh-action) action, thanks for [appleboy](https://github.com/appleboy) for creating the ssh action.
 After ssh-ing to the remote server below commands will be run